10 Mobile Commerce Trends That Will Dominate 2023

 Consumer buying behavior has changed drastically over the years, and mobile commerce will continue to thrive in the future.

-Mobile commerce is on pace control 73% of the global ecommerce market share by 2021, up from 59% back in 2017.
+Mobile commerce controls 73% of the global ecommerce market share, up from just 59% back in 2017.
 Over the last six months, 79% of mobile users made an online purchase using their mobile devices.

 As an ecommerce store owner, you need to stay up to date with the latest mobile commerce trends.
 Whether you’re using Shopify or another platform to sell online, you can’t ignore mobile consumers.

 That’s what inspired me to create this guide.
 I’ve researched and analyzed the most recent trends in the ecommerce industry, and narrowed down the ones for m-commerce.